Get insider access

 7.5 Neutral Sound

-The SteelSeries Arctis 1 Wireless are decent for neutral sound.
+The SteelSeries Arctis 1 Wireless are good for neutral sound.
 The overall sound profile is fairly well-balanced and accurate, although they struggle to deliver a consistent audio reproduction across different users, which means that your experience may vary.
 On the upside, these headphones are pretty comfortable and perform well at max volume.

 Pros